rahulm007-spec/Bank-CRM-Analysis-PowerBI-Project/README.md

-Connected and transformed raw data from multiple sources Created a clean data model with proper relationships and measures Built interactive dashboards with slicers, drill-throughs, and KPIs Defined custom DAX measures to calculate churn rate, segmentation, and averages
+Connected and transformed raw data from multiple sources Created a clean data model with proper relationships and measures Built interactive dashboards with slicers, drill-throughs, and KPIs Defined custom DAX measures to calculate churn rate, segmentation, and averages.

+file:///C:/Users/MIBOO/OneDrive/Desktop/dashboard%20(2).png